StrawberryChocolateFudge/Bunny-Notes/README.md

 The repository contains the zero-knowledge circuits, the solidity smart contracts and a front-end created with parcel.

 It uses the same repository for all for easy testing.
-The project was built for a Hackathon and was scaffolded with hardhat

-## The Bunny Wallet

-Bunny wallet is a smart contract wallet that has relayed zkp based transactions built in, it uses uniswap v3 to provide gasless relayed token swaps

 ## Node Version:
 Use 18.12.1 !!